Survivor Founded. Survivor Centered. Trauma Informed.

 We’re proud to share that a survivor supported by Stacy’s Joy Incorporated, the Sisters of St. Joseph-Boston, and generous private donors has secured her first affordable, permanent home.
 This milestone represents safety, stability, and the power of community to change lives.
 Thank you to our donors and partners for helping turn healing into housing and dreams into doorways.

 Empower communities and transform lives through your generous donation to Stacy's Joy Incorporated.
-Join us in creating a brighter future for all by giving through our Cash App: $Stacysjoyinc or email.
+Join us in creating a brighter future for all by scanning our Cash App posted here or by typing $Stacysjoyinc into the Cash App search.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.